|

 or re/divorced.

-each of these or a believable solution for them clearly, look
+each of these and a believable solution for them clearly, look

 elsewhere.